Business BriefHow Literature Review Automation Improves CER and PER Program Management

-Manufacturers around the world are preparing for upcoming implementation of the European Union’s Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR) regulations.
+Manufacturers around the world are working to improve their compliance with the European Union’s Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR).
 For medical device and diagnostics manufacturers, doing business in the EU is now subject to increased regulatory oversight.
 Among other challenges, this includes expanded requirements for demonstrating clinical evidence, defining state-of-the-art technology, and conducting post-market surveillance and post-market clinical and performance

 With these additional requirements, state of the art program management for product portfolios takes on an increasingly vital role for manufacturers submitting a Clinical Evaluation Report (CER) for the MDR program or a Performance Evaluation Report (PER) for the IVDR counterpart.

 Unfortunately, traditional CER and PER program management, which often includes ad hoc management, inconsistently applied processes across different product divisions, and the utilization of spreadsheets or non-purpose built software, are ill-equipped to meet more rigorous notified body submission expectations – including the frequency and breadth of literature reviews for multi-product portfolios that require annual submissions.